JONBUB-SUK/SELF_DRIVING_CAR_ENGINEER_NANODEGREE-project7.-Highway-Driving/README.md

 ### 3. Prediction

-To drive manually, after got map data and knowing where the other cars are, I will curious about what will they do
+To drive manually, after getting map data and knowing where the other cars are, I will curious about what will they do

 There are two approaches for prediction